soniah/terraform-provider-dme/README.md

 ## Installation

-* this project builds on Go 1.2, 1.3 and 1.4, however Terraform itself
-  only builds on Go 1.4
+* Terraform requires Go1.4 to build

 * install the [Terraform](https://github.com/hashicorp/terraform)
   development environment, build it using the **Development Environment**